Staff

 Gabriel Elefteriu

-Senior Research Fellow (Space Power)Areas of expertise: Space power and policy, international security, military strategy, net assessment, defence and foreign affairs, the Black Sea region
+Main areas of expertise: Space power and policy, international security, military strategy, net assessment, defence and foreign affairs, the Black Sea region

 Gabriel Elefteriu FRAeS is a Senior Research Fellow at the Council on Geostrategy, where his research focuses on defence space policy and strategy, and the global space power balance.
 Having also served as Deputy Director at the Council on Geostrategy, he was previously Director of Research and Strategy and member of the Senior Management Team at Policy Exchange, which he first joined in 2014 and where he also founded and directed the first dedicated Space Policy Research Unit in the United Kingdom.
-Gabriel is also an Associate of King’s College, London, an elected Fellow of the Royal Aeronautical Society, and a founding partner at AstroAnalytica, a space consultancy.
-He holds a BA in War Studies (first class) and an MA in Intelligence and International Security (Distinction), both from King’s College, London.
+Gabriel is also an Associate of King’s College, London, an elected Fellow of the Royal Aeronautical Society and a founding partner at AstroAnalytica, a space consultancy.
+He holds a BA in War Studies (First Class) and an MA in Intelligence and International Security (Distinction), both from King’s College, London.

-Gabriel has written for Brussels Signal and The Telegraph and been quoted in the Express.
+Gabriel has written for Brussels Signal and The Telegraph, and been quoted in the Express.

 Telephone: 0044 (0) 20 3915 5625